sldyns/SpaHDmap/docs/tutorials/Command-line.md

         }
     ],
     "paras": {
-        "scale_factor": [2, 2], // The scale factor of the input images
+        "scale_rate": [2, 2], // The scale rate of the input images
         "radius": [65, 65], // The radius of the spots
         "reference": {"name of section B": "name of section A"} // Optional query-reference pairs for batch effect removal }